Building the “COOLEST” Refrigerator

 After a full five days of templating, cutting, and dry fitting the fridge actually looked like a fridge once again and we could move forward with gluing everything in place.
 Chris had originally thought that our one gallon of thickened epoxy would see us through to the end of this project, but this was not Jon’s first rodeo (or refit, I suppose), and he knew there was no way we had enough epoxy to bond every piece of insulation together.
 After some more thought and discussion, the brothers decided to adhere the pieces using 20 tubes of Sika 291-lot that were purchased prior with the intentions of a different project.
 When the test piece was proven a success, Chris removed all of the dry-fit foam for the last time and labeled each one so we would know which piece went where when installing for the final time.
 In addition to the Sika 291-lot, we used expanding foam in the corners and wherever else there were gaps between materials to ensure there were no voids mitigating the possibility for air to escape.
 This process took a couple of hours to complete and a full 24 hours to cure, using carefully placed wedged clamps to keep everything in place.

-With the pink XPS foam installed and bonding agents cured, the next step of the project was to cover the foam with something durable, easy to clean, and waterproof that would present well since it would be what is seen when the fridge is opened.
+With the pink XPS foam installed and bonding agents cured, the next step of the project was to cover the foam with something durable, easy to clean, and waterproof that would present well since it would be what is seen when the refrigerator is opened.
 Between Chris, Jon, and myself many ideas were thrown around regarding what method and materials to use.
 Glassing the interior was ruled out due to the mess it would make, as well as how much time and materials it would take to complete.
 This led to our consideration of buying ⅛’’ G10 sheets and gluing them in place since Chris liked the durability aspect.
 However, we would need about $600 worth of G10 and still have to paint afterward, which was not preserving our budget or time.
 Jon recommended using pre-manufactured FRP boards with a glossy white finish because it was only $30 per 4×8’ sheet and would give us the same finished look we were wanting.
 With our minds made up, we pulled out the hot glue gun and created more templates to cut the FRP board, leading to the final installation of rigid panels using thickened epoxy.
 The best part about this decision: no sanding required!
 Chris mixed the last of our thickened epoxy with a white pigment and ran the fillets on all the hard corners of the fridge where the edges of the board came together creating a smooth and rounded finished look.

 Okay…there was a little sanding involved but just to make the foam a uniform surface!